Gayware64/Nyrion/README.md

 - For Nyrion 1.3 and up you will first need tkinter and Python

 - If you dont want to install Python or tkinter.
 Download version 1.2.2.

+- Recommended command line version = Nyrion **1.1.2**

 **- EXE versions are only updated once per month.
 So not every Nyrion version will have an EXE release**